dgittins/Metagenomics/SRAdownload.md

 $ prefetch --option-file SraAccList.txt
 ```

-5. Use the 'fasterq-dump' tool to extract fastq files
+5. Use the 'fastq-dump' tool to extract fastq files

 ```bash
 $ mkdir fastq